Azure/azure-kusto-labs/kafka-integration/distributed-mode/hdinsight-kafka/smoke-test-kafka.md

 # 2. Publish to the topic from Azure Databricks

-Go to the portal and launch Databricks and navigate to the notebook where we will publish to Kafka as shows below.<br>
+Go to the portal and launch Databricks and navigate to the notebook where we will publish to Kafka as shown below.<br>

 Update broker list & run the notebook